Publications

 The IEEE Transactions on Robotics (T-RO) is always looking for new Associate Editors.
 To be eligible to serve as AE for T-RO, you must (1) have previously published in the IEEE Transactions on Robotics, (2) have previously served in some other editorial board position (e.g., the IEEE Robotics and Automation Letters, ICRA, IROS, etc.), and (3) be in a “permanent” position (e.g., not a student or a postdoc).
 To self-nominate, please fill out this form.

-Presenting Your Transactions on Robotics Paper at ICRA, IROS, and CASE
+Presenting Your Transactions on Robotics Paper at RAS-Sponsored or Co-sponsored Conferences such as ICRA, IROS, and CASE

-Any IEEE Transactions on Robotics (T-RO) paper, other than communication items and survey papers, may be presented at either an upcoming IEEE International Conference on Robotics and Automation (ICRA), an upcoming IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), or International Conference On Automation Science and Engineering (CASE), provided most of the key ideas of the paper have never appeared at a conference with a published proceedings (i.e., the paper is a "new" paper and not the evolved version of a previous conference paper or papers).
+Any IEEE Transactions on Robotics (T-RO) paper, other than communication items and survey papers, may be presented at either an upcoming IEEE International Conference on Robotics and Automation (ICRA), an upcoming IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), or International Conference On Automation Science and Engineering (CASE), provided most of the key ideas of the paper have never appeared at a conference with published proceedings.
 For conference eligibility deadlines, see the RAS conference dates in the blue box above.

 Authors may not request any acceleration or delay of the review process based on these criteria.